Airbus: Financial information

+The key trends of Airbus SE are (as of each financial year ending 31 December):

-In October 2005 the British Ministry of Defence warned European politicians to stop, as it sees it, interfering in the corporate governance of EADS.
+In October 2005 the British Ministry of Defence warned European politicians to stop, as it saw it, interfering in the corporate governance of EADS.
 The former UK Defence Procurement Minister Lord Drayson hinted that the UK government, a major customer for EADS, may withhold future contracts.
 "As a key customer, we see it as important for EADS to move in a direction that is free from political interference."

-On 4 April 2006, DaimlerChrysler announced its intention to reduce its shareholding from 30 % to 22.5 %.
-The company places a value of the stake at "approximately €2.0 billion."
-Lagardère will reduce its holding by an identical amount.
-However, Caisse des Dépôts et Consignations, a unit of the French government, acquired 2.25 % of EADS.
-At issue ,as a result, is the fact that the German and French shareholdings are now in imbalance.
+On 4 April 2006, DaimlerChrysler announced its intention to reduce its shareholding from 30% to 22.5%.
+The company placed a value on the stake at "approximately €2.0 billion."
+Lagardère was to reduce its holding by an identical amount.
+However, Caisse des Dépôts et Consignations, a unit of the French government, acquired 2.25% of EADS.
+At issue, as a result, is the fact that the German and French shareholdings were now in imbalance.

-On 30 August 2006, shortly after the stock price decline caused by the A380 delivery delays, more than 5 % of EADS stock has been reportedly purchased by the Russian state-owned Vneshtorgbank.
-Now its share is nearly 6 %.
-In December 2007, Vneshtorgbank sold EADS shares to another state-controlled bank Vneshekonombank.
-EADS sharers are to be delivered by Vneshekonombank to the charter capital of JSC "United Aircraft Corporation" in 2008.
+On 30 August 2006, shortly after the stock price decline caused by the A380 delivery delays, more than 5% of EADS stock was reportedly purchased by the Russian state-owned Vneshtorgbank, bringing its share to nearly 6%.
+In December 2007, Vneshtorgbank sold EADS shares to another state-controlled bank, Vnesheconombank.
+EADS shares were to be delivered by Vneshekonombank to the charter capital of JSC United Aircraft Corporation in 2008.

-On 3 October 2006, shortly after EADS admitted further delays in the Airbus 380 programme would cost the company 4.8 billion euros in lost earnings in 2010, EADS shares, traded on the Paris arm of Euronext, were suspended after they surpassed the 10 % loss limit.
-Trading resumed later in the day with the one-day loss holding at 7 %.
+On 3 October 2006, shortly after EADS admitted further delays in the Airbus 380 programme would cost the company 4.8 billion euros in lost earnings in 2010, EADS shares, traded on the Paris arm of Euronext, were suspended after they surpassed the 10% loss limit.
+Trading resumed later in the day with the one-day loss holding at 7%.

-In 2007, Dubai Holding acquired 3.12 % of EADS stock, making the Dubai buy-out fund one of the largest institutional shareholders.
+In 2007, Dubai Holding acquired 3.12% of EADS stock, making the Dubai buy-out fund one of the largest institutional shareholders.

-In 2008, EADS had arms sales equivalent to $17.9 billion, which constituted 28 % of total revenue.
+In 2008, EADS had arms sales equivalent to $17.9 billion, which constituted 28% of total revenue.

 In April 2013, Daimler sold its shares in EADS.